learn-co-curriculum/react-ts-intro-to-npm-readme/README.md

 thousands of other coders before us!

-**Remember!** While endlessly fun, programming is a means to an end: we (or our employer) has a problem, and we give the computer instructions to crush the problem.
+**Remember!** While endlessly fun, programming is a means to an end: we (or our employer) have a problem, and we give the computer instructions to crush the problem.
 If available, open, and secure code already exists do not hesitate to use it!
 Compared to physical goods, code snippets have less value attributed to novelty.
 (There is a reason you won't see "artisanal code" being sold on